Introduction to Spark Commands

 - GraphX

-Resilient Distributed Datasets (RDD) is considered as the fundamental data structure of Spark commands.
-RDD is immutable and read-only in nature.
-All kind of computations in spark commands is done through transformations and actions on RDD’s.
+Resilient Distributed Datasets (RDD) are considered the fundamental data structure of Spark commands.
+RDD is immutable and read-only.
+RDDs perform computations through transformations and actions using Spark commands.

 Spark shell provides a medium for users to interact with its functionalities.
-They have a lot of different commands which can be used to process data on the interactive shell.
+You can process data using a variety of commands offered by the interactive shell.

 Basic Spark Commands